-Make 40 days a first rule of thumb when you set out to reprogram the subconscious mind with the aim of overwriting limiting beliefs or creating new ones.
+Make 40 days the first rule of thumb when you set out to reprogram your mind to overwrite limiting beliefs or create new ones.
 This is based on the understanding that it takes 40 days to create a permanent shift in consciousness.
 Create a 40-day plan to use the techniques that resonate with you— every day and for 40 consecutive days.
 Do not skip a day, and if you do, start again or at the very least add a day to the plan.
 Moreover, remember to keep a journal and keep all your related work together as much as possible.
 When you keep track of your progress not only do you get to see how far you have come and what needs your immediate attention, but it also helps to reprogram the subconscious mind when you have everything in writing.
 Finally, make sure to keep your efforts private—say nothing to no one.

 FURTHER READING: HOW TO USE DAILY POSITIVE AFFIRMATIONS

 The second technique to reprogram the subconscious mind is the often-overlooked power of autosuggestions.
 This method is similar to affirmations but quite different in its approach.
 Unlike affirmations, autosuggestions are stated in the second-person as if addressing yourself using your first name.
 While affirmations affirm a positive statement as if it already holds true, autosuggestions simply suggest it as if wanting to convince yourself of it.
 Using the same example from Emile Coue an autosuggestion looks like this: "[Your first name], every day in every way you are getting better and better."
 You may find autosuggestions are preferable if faced with inner resistance or feelings of despondence with little desire to repeat affirmations.